Maffey/BookListing/README.md

-# BookListing
+# Book Listing

-First project that was hevily connected with networking.
+First project that was heavily connected with networking.
+Utilizes Google Books API.